aws-samples/bedrock-chat/README.md

 - `enableRagReplicas`
 - `enableBedrockCrossRegionInference`
 - `globalAvailableModels`: accepts a list of model IDs to enable.
 The default value is an empty list, which enables all models.
+- `logoPath`: relative path to the logo asset within the frontend `public/` directory that appears at the top of the navigation drawer.
 - And other context values defined in cdk.json

 > [!Note]